atomist-skills/string-replace-skill/README.md

 You do need to run this command from a Slack channel that is linked to a repository.
 For more information about the Slack integration and channel repository linking, see [the documentation](https://docs.atomist.com/user/slack/).

-## Related skills

-This skill works well with the GitHub Notifications, Auto-merge pull request and Auto-rebase pull request skills.

 <!---atomist-skill-readme:end--->

 ---